m13253/lvdo/README.md

 5. Watermark bypassing mechanism

+6. Carrier picture support, see issue #3

-6. Co-operation with some parasitic video sites
+7. Co-operation with some parasitic video sites

 Miscellaneous